Culture

 Now, let’s actually drink some sake!

 This time, 8 kinds of sake were prepared.
-We also had a wide variety of snacks to go with the sake, and the presentation was wonderful!
+We also had a wide variety of snacks to go with the sake.
 The presentation was wonderful, but there were a few things here and there that I wouldn’t associate with sake…

 “KID (紀土)” / Junmai Daiginjo – Sparkling Sake